MobilityLabs/docker-wordpress-boilerplate/README.md

 If creating a non-code based change to the site *e.g. creating a new page via the WordPress GUI*:
 * Create a new **DB Dump** via the command below.
 * Add `./database/` to a fresh commit
-* If you made changes to the theme options, export them from `/wp-admin/themes.php?page=plumbing_options` and save as `theme_options.json`

 ### Create a DB dump
 `./scripts/backup.sh`